This post may contain affiliate links, which allow us to earn money at no additional cost to you. For more information, please read our Disclaimer.

 To achieve some of our financial goals requires that we reduce our spending.
 Food continues to be the area where we are least frugal.
 Busy work lives, and the fact that neither of us enjoys cooking, lead us to make suboptimal choices.
 We’ve always known this, but now intend to change it.

-For 2019, we will begin working on meal prepping/planning to reduce our food costs, simplify our life, and improve our health.
+For 2019, we will begin learning and implementing meal prepping/planning to reduce our food costs, simplify our life, and improve our health.
 This should be interesting….

 Goal 7 – Credit card rewards: Select a travel rewards card